kyma-project/test-infra/cmd/image-builder/image-builder.md

 ## Image Signing

-Image Builder supports signing the images with a pre-defined set of signing services.
+Image Builder supports signing images with the signify service.
 Image signing allows verification that the image comes from a trusted repository and has not been altered in the meantime.
 You can enable every supported signing service on repository and global levels.